 The population of LGAs along the Victoria Road corridor will grow by approximately 68,000 people in the same period.

-While both corridors are served by rail, and some sections may in future be served by Sydney Metro West, other parts are only practically served by road.
+While both corridors are served by rail, and some sections are planned to be served by Sydney Metro West, other parts are only practically served by road.
 For these sections of the corridors, additional public transport capacity is required.